Adr205/IMDB/README.md

 Consume the following endpoint `http://localhost:5005/api/imdb/?pref=<key>` replacing key with a number from 1 to 5.
 This endpoint is meant to be used after preferences have been registered.

 And to obtain the recommendations in descending order just add the extra parameter _rating_ like this `http://localhost:5005/api/imdb/?pref=<key>&rating=false`

+#### Clean Arquitecture
+In this project there is a clean architecture because all the files, functions and classes are separated and are only imported where they are required, thus isolating them and providing greater ease of scaling.